• Skip to primary navigation

 Johor Bahru has become a virtual suburb of Singapore, with cheaper cost of living being an incentive for thousands to make the daily commute across the strait.
 To help ease congestion on the Causeway a metro railway is planned to connect JB to Singapore.

 The train will run from Bukit Chagar to Woodlands North, and passengers will clear Malaysia and Singapore immigration at the point of departure.
 Woodlands North Station will be connected to the future Thomson-East Coast MRT Line.
+The RTS Link will replace the current cross-border shuttle train (KTM Shuttle Tebrau.)

 The project is expected to be completed by 2024, and it is likely that more apartment projects will be built around Bukit Chagar for commuters who want a speedy departure to Singapore.
-For example the proposed 50 storey Twin Tower Residence by MB Group depicts what the Bukit Chagar RTS station might look like.
+For example, the proposed 50-storey Twin Tower Residence by MB Group depicts what the Bukit Chagar RTS station might look like.

 Twin Tower Residence